ta-ulyanava/Playwright-JavaScript-Test/README.md

-# Deel-Task
+## Overview

 This repository contains an automation task for Deel, completed in 2024.
-The project is based on Playwright for end-to-end testing of a web-based salary insights form.

-## Project Overview

-The task involves writing automated tests for a salary insights page, where users can select a role, and country display corresponding salary data.
-The tests cover 3 combinations of roles and countries to ensure the correct functionality of the form.
+It uses Playwright for end-to-end testing of a salary insights form, allowing users to select a role and country to view corresponding salary data.
+The tests cover three role-country combinations.

 ## Prerequisites

-- Node.js (LTS version recommended)
+- Node.js (LTS recommended)
 - Playwright

+## Debugging with Algo CI

+I use Algo CI reports to identify issues and gain insights into test failures.

+## CI with GitHub Actions

+The project is integrated with GitHub Actions for continuous testing on each push or pull request.

-## Running tests
+## Running Tests

-npx playwright test
+Use the following command to run the tests: npx playwright test